18 Things You Didn’t Know You Could Do with Vodka

 If you get this nasty rash, you’ll need a quick fix.
 Pour vodka directly onto the affected skin, and the alcohol will rinse away the chemical from the leaves that cause the itchy sensation (urushiol oil).

 If your jewels are looking dingy, try soaking them in vodka for five minutes, and then rinsing them with water.
 It’s safe for diamonds and other gemstones, too.
-Here are 10 more things you can clean with vodka.

 If you’re plagued by a toothache or mouth pain but can’t make it to a dentist right away, try swishing with vodka, a natural antiseptic.
 Not only does it kill bacteria, but it can also help to numb the area.